sahilbewnak/SQL-for-Data-Analysis/README.md

-SQL-Data-Analysis-Dashboard
-This is a personal project where I built an interactive dashboard using SQL and Streamlit.
-The project analyzes sample datasets simulating a sales platform, exploring customer behavior, sales trends, and revenue metrics.
+📦 E-commerce SQL Dashboard
+This personal project demonstrates how SQL and Streamlit can be used to analyze a complete e-commerce dataset.
+By exploring orders, customers, products, and sales, the dashboard turns raw data into actionable insights for decision-making and business growth.

 💡 What It Does

-Loads sales and customer data into an SQLite database

-Runs SQL queries to analyze revenue, top customers, and regional sales

-Visualizes results in a clean, interactive dashboard using Streamlit
+🗄️ Loads e-commerce data (customers, orders, products) into an SQLite database 🧮 Runs SQL queries to calculate total sales, revenue, and key metrics 📊 Analyzes customer behavior, top products, and regional trends 🌐 Visualizes results interactively with Streamlit for real-time insights

 📊 Features

-Total Revenue (metric display)

-Orders by Region/Country (bar chart)

-Top 5 Customers by Spending (table)

-Sales Trends Over Time (line chart)

-Aggregated Metrics like Average Order Value and Total Orders
+💰 Total Revenue – Instant overview of sales performance 🌍 Orders by Country/City – Bar chart visualization
+🏆 Top 5 Customers by Spending – Detailed table of loyal customers 🛒 Top-Selling Products & Categories – Quick insight into product trends 📈 Monthly/Quarterly Sales Trends – Line chart for temporal analysis 📌 Order Status Overview – Pie chart of completed, pending, or canceled orders 🔍 Filterable Insights – Drill down by product, category, customer, or date